Charles Nouhan – Chairman, and Representative to the United Nations in New York

 Jan-Gustav Strandenaes – Senior Adviser on Governance

-Jan-Gustav began working with the United Nations on environment and governance in the 1970s, and a first assignment brought him to Latin America.
+Jan-Gustav began working with the United Nations on environment and governance in the 1970s, and his first assignment brought him to Latin America.

 He has taught about the UN for four decades, worked with the UN Commission for Sustainable Development for 15 years, worked as an NGO liaison officer at the UN HQ, worked for the Norwegian Foreign Office as a diplomat at embassies in Botswana and Uganda, and for 15 years was the director of a Norwegian aid-NGO with projects in Africa, Asia, and Latin America.